daphne-eu/daphne/doc/DaphneDSL/Builtins.md

 - **`now`**`()`

-    Returns the current time since the epoch in nano seconds.
+    Returns the current time since the epoch in nanoseconds.

-## List operations
+## List Operations

 - **`createList`**`(elm:matrix, ...)`